 - worsen preexisting conditions

-- increase the risk for some health conditions
+- increase the risk of some health conditions

 - cause toxicity at high dosages

-Taking a multivitamin can be useful for supplementing a person’s food intake, but it cannot replace a balanced, varied diet.
-Foods that contain vitamins may also contain other important nutrients, such as:
+Taking a multivitamin can help supplement an individual’s food intake, but it should not replace a balanced, varied diet.

 - omega-3 fatty acids